maxz1985/docs/Writerside/topics/Loading-Data-into-OpenSearch.md

 OR

-Forward logs to Kinesis Data Firehose, then have Firehose ingest into OpenSearch
+Forward logs to Kinesis Data Firehose, then use `Firehose` to ingest into OpenSearch

 OR